 A common introvert myth is that introverts don’t make good leaders.
 Not only is it wrong, but many introverts make brilliant leaders.
-This article shares four thoughts about introvert leaders that you could learn from (whether introvert or extrovert) to become a better leader.
+This article shares four points about introvert leaders you could learn from (whether introvert or extrovert) to become a better leader.

 It often seems we have an extroverted model of business and in that extrovert dominant model outgoing dominant people are perceived as better leaders.